-- 3.18 Policy H3 in Part 1 of the Hillingdon Local Plan provides criteria for the identification of new traveller sites.
+3.158 Policy H3 in Part 1 of the Hillingdon Local Plan provides criteria for the identification of new traveller sites.
 In addition, it makes reference to the Government's Planning Policy for Traveller Sites, which places emphasis on collaborative working between local authorities to assess the needs of travellers and identifying a supply of deliverable sites.
-Part 1 of the Plan also states at paragraph 6.37 that the Council will seek to meet this aspect of the guidance through its Local Plan Part 2 Site Specific Allocations, balancing the requirement for additional pitch provision with the availability of suitable sites. - 3.19 The Council is currently best placed to assess the needs of gypsies and traveller groups through new pitch provision, protection or enhancement of existing pitches, or by other means in line with the London Plan. - 3.20 There have been a number of estimates for traveller need in the Borough undertaken as part of the production of the 2008 London-wide Gypsy and Traveller Accommodation Needs Assessment (GTANA) and the 2011 London Plan.
+Part 1 of the Plan also states at paragraph 6.37 that the Council will seek to meet this aspect of the guidance through its Local Plan: Part 2 Site Specific Allocations, balancing the requirement for additional pitch provision with the availability of suitable sites.

+3.169 The Council is currently best placed to assess the needs of gypsies and traveller groups through new pitch provision, protection or enhancement of existing pitches, or by other means in line with the London Plan.
+The Council has recently completed an updated Gypsy and Traveller and Travelling Show-people Accommodation Assessment to reflect the requirements of the Government's Planning Policy for Traveller Sites, issued in August 2015.
+The study identifies a need for two additional pitches for travellers during the Local Plan period.
+These pitches will be provided at the Council-owned Colne Park site, as shown on Map A.

+3.1720 There have been a number of estimates for traveller need in the Borough undertaken as part of the production of the 2008 London-wide Gypsy and Traveller Accommodation Needs Assessment (GTANA) and the 2011 London Plan.
 The Council has recently completed its own Gypsy and Traveller Accommodation Needs Assessment.
-This concluded that there is a need for additional 3 4 pitches in the Borough over the plan period.
-The Council is of the view that these pitches could be accommodated at the existing Colne Park site, as shown on Map A.
+This concluded that there is a need for additional 3 - 4 pitches in the Borough over the plan period.
+The Council is of the view that these pitches could be accommodated at the existing Colne Park site, as shown on Map A. New proposals for Gypsy and Traveller pitches will be assessed against the provisions of policy DMH 9 in the Development Management Policies document.